coop-code/nodejs-labs/restful_api/readme.md

 # Sample Restful Web API

 This project is a basic restful web api just for learnings purpose.
-This web api is under development and it's very likely to change during time.
+This web api is under development and will evolve change during time.

 ## How to setup